benjaminleruth/benjaminleruth/content/authors/admin/_index.md

 highlight_name: false
 ---
 I am an Assistant Professor in European Politics and Society at the University of Groningen specializing in comparative politics and welfare policy, Euroscepticism, democratic innovations, and differentiated European (dis)integration.

+I recently published work on the

+You can find more information about my current projects and publications below.
+Please do not hesitate to get in touch.